arne-schroppe/display-list-selector/readme.md

     selectorPool.addSelector("Sprite");
     selectorPool.addSelector("MovieClip");
     selectorPool.addSelector("*:first-child()");

 var matches:Vector.<SelectorDescription> = selectorPool.getSelectorsMatchingObject(someDisplayObject);

 The result is sorted by specificity.

-##Extended syntax
+##Extended selector syntax

-This library also allows an extended syntax, that is better suited in dealing with ActionScript objects.
+This library also supports an extended selector syntax, that is better suited in dealing with ActionScript objects.

 ###The isA-matcher
-The usual element selector only matches if the classname of the element itself is the given identifier.
+The regular element selector only matches if the element's classname equals the given identifier.
 Prefixing the identifier with ^ makes it also match superclasses and interfaces.
 For example:

     ^Sprite